Space is open for business

 The new mindset that space is best colonized by smaller, cheaper and faster computers favors entrepreneurial engineering teams.
 Hundreds of other startups are now exploiting the 100X cost savings of microsat constellations to colonize space.

 The microsat revolution demands a new ecosystem to support the operators of these constellations.
-By far the most important and difficult input to procure is launch, because all mature rocket programs were designed long ago to carry enormous, expensive payloads to geosynchronous orbit (~36,000 km altitude) with five to 10 years of advance notice; new players like Virgin Orbit and Rocket Lab promise cheap and frequent carriage to LEO (less than 2,000 km altitude).
+By far the most important and difficult input to procure is launch, because all mature rocket programs were designed long ago to carry enormous, expensive payloads to geosynchronous orbit (approximately 36,000 km altitude) with five to 10 years of advance notice; new players like Virgin Orbit and Rocket Lab promise cheap and frequent carriage to LEO (less than 2,000 km altitude).

 Next-gen operators also need ground stations, mission control software, satellite tracking, data analysis, space Wi-Fi and more.
 Satellite and rocket manufacturers, in turn, need specialized subsystems, amplifiers, phased array antennas, miniaturized propulsion, materials, extensible solar panels and batteries.